junxit/us-congress-bills-112/metadata.md

 - 2011-06-21 — Mr. Farenthold moved to suspend the rules and pass the bill.
 - 2011-06-21 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 398 - 0 (Roll no. 461). (text: CR H4342)
 - 2011-06-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 398 - 0 (Roll no. 461).(text: CR H4342)
+- 2011-06-22 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.